autocore-ai/AutowareAuto/src/perception/filters/ray_ground_classifier_nodes/design/ray-ground-classifier-nodes-design.md

 - raw_points (Message of PointBlock or PointCloud2 directly from driver nodes)

 Outputs:
-- ground_points (Message of PointBlock or PointCloud2)
+- points_ground (Message of PointBlock or PointCloud2)
-- nonground_points (Message of PointBlock or PointCloud2)
+- points_nonground (Message of PointBlock or PointCloud2)

 On top of this, the nodes can be configured either programmatically or via parameter file on construction.